Slater Bradley: The Doppelganger

-It is unclear, who is the doppelganger in Bradley’s trilogy: “Benjamin Brock is neither simply playing Slater Bradley nor is he merely assuming the role of these cultural icons.
-Rather, Brock plays Bradley playing each of these modern mythological figures populating our media saturated collective unconsciousness”.
-With this, “Bradley transforms the doppelganger into a tripleganger”.
-The images themselves are familiar when Bradley, through Brock, produces new recordings or even a second history.
-However, the recordings never feature Bradley himself, but his double – and always at a distance.
-“One never sees Bradley, one never sees Curtis, Cobain, or Jackson.
-There is only Brock, who is all of them and none of them.”

 In 2004, Bradley showed at the Museum of Modern Art's Premieres and exhibited the Doppelganger Trilogy at the Los Angeles gallery Blum & Poe.
 In 2005, the trilogy was shown by the Guggenheim under the title Recent Acquisitions: Slater Bradley's Doppelganger Trilogy.
 The same year, the work The Year of the Doppelganger was shown at the Berkeley Art Museum, organized by BAM/PFA and curated by Heidi Zuckerman.'
 The video installations blend the widely recognizable drumbeat from Led Zeppelin “When The Levee Braks”, performed by Bradley’s doppelganger, with a surprise appearance by the Cal football team, entering the stadium to practice.'

 Zuckerman writes: "By replacing himself with another, Bradley highlights the fallacy of individuality and underscores his own mortality.
 Like many artists of his generation (he is thirty), Bradley exhibits a fascination with death in much of his work. ...
 With an uncanny ability to channel moments loaded with cultural relevance, equipped only with a video camera, Slater Bradley becomes a clairvoyant for collective consciousness.”

 ‘The Year of the Doppelganger’ was also shown at Barbara Gladstone Gallery as part of the group show "Bridge Freezes Before Road" (June 24 – August 6, 2005), which was featured in the art review "Fanciful to Figurative to Wryly Inscrutable," by Holland Cotter, as well as on the front page of the New York Times' arts section.'
 The work was acquired by MoMA and is part of the museum’s collection.

 The theme of pop culture was continually referenced throughout Bradley's work until The Doppelganger's symbolic death in the 3-channel film Dead Ringer (2011), a groundbreaking collaboration between Bradley and noted cinematographer Ed Lachman.